 Below, you'll find historic corners of London, hidden-away art and antiquities, curiosities and beautiful buildings that don't appear on traditional tourist itineraries for London attractions.
 The best thing?
 Most of them are free to visit.

-Many London attractions and venues have now reopened after the coronavirus lockdown, with measures in place to ensure your safety.
+Many London attractions and venues are currently closed due to the coronavirus lockdown.
 Make sure to check the venue opening times and requirements before visiting.

 1. Little Venice